Matt Stoller

 Matthew Stoller (born February 8, 1978) is an American political commentator and author.
 He is the research director of the American Economic Liberties Project.

 Early life and education

 Stoller was born in London and grew up in Miami, Florida, with his brother Nicholas Stoller, a filmmaker.
 His mother, Phyllis, is a travel tour operator, and his father, Eric C. Stoller, is a bank executive.

-He attended St. Paul's School and then graduated with a BA in history from Harvard College.
+Stoller attended St. Paul's School and then graduated with a BA in history from Harvard College in 2000.

 Career

 After college, Stoller worked at a software startup in Massachusetts.
 During this time he started blogging about politics in the lead up to the 2003 Iraq War.
 He sided with Democratic war hawks in supporting the invasion.
 After the basis of the war was shown to be rooted in false premises and those who promoted it would face no consequences, he grew depressed and felt that he had "endorsed mass murder".
 In 2008, he started working as a member of the staff of congressman Alan Grayson, where he worked on policies involving Federal Reserve transparency and foreclosures.

 Stoller was a producer for The Dylan Ratigan Show on MSNBC.
 Stoller then moved to Los Angeles to work as a writer and actor for the first season of the television series Brand X with Russell Brand.
 He acted as Brand's sidekick, bringing up subjects which were then remarked upon by Brand.

 Starting in 2015, Stoller was a Senior Policy Advisor and Budget Analyst for the Senate Budget Committee.

 In 2016, Stoller began working for Open Markets, a group embedded in the think tank New America.
 At Open Markets, he "researched the history of the relationship between concentrated financial power and the Democratic party in the 20th century".
 In 2017, Open Markets posted a statement in support of a 4 billion Euro fine given by European regulators to Google and extolling American officials to do similarly.
 The group was asked to leave New America shortly afterwards.
 In 2020, Stoller and some other members of Open Markets created their own organization, the American Economic Liberties Project.
 The organization is nonpartisan and does not take corporate money.